yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes.md

   ll n = a.size();                    // Works

 - All Interactive Problems need not use BINARY/TERNARY SEARCH approach.
 They can be Constructive in nature too.
 Example [here](https://codeforces.com/contest/1521/problem/C)

+- Sometimes, using Normal arrays is better than using complicated containers like multimap,etc. [Ex](https://codeforces.com/contest/1515/submission/116906408)
+-